 What’s the difference between a domain name and a fictitious name?
-There’s sometimes confusion about the names that businesses use, so you might want to take a look at the definitions here:
+There’s sometimes confusion about the names that businesses use, so you might want to take a look at the definitions provided by our trademark attorneys here:

 - Business Entity Name: Filing your business entity name with the Florida Department of State registers you to conduct business legally in Florida.
 The state expects that you will use your business entity name in all of your advertising and correspondence.